snuq/QuickTitling/Readme.md

    * Added video settings (loop, frame offset, length), only shown if the loaded texture is a video
    * Added outline options for all but image type, uses a beveled copy of the object to create an outline
    * Added animation oscillations and animation presets for these
-   * Word wrapping behaves better now, changing the text scale does not change the wrapping size.
+   * Word wrapping behaves better now, changing the text scale does not change the wrapping size
+   * Exported presets are cleaner now - default variables are not saved and xml files have line returns and indenting
+   * Updated and added new presets